Teaching Kids Why and How to Apologize - Baby Chick

 Share

-Learning to Apologize Is Important
+Why Learning to Apologize Matters

-Teaching Your Child to Apologize (And Mean It!)
+Teaching Your Child to Apologize and Mean It

 Second, remember to identify the behavior, but don’t label your child.
 If we want to reduce shame, which can be a real barrier to delivering an apology, we need to identify the behavior we have an issue with and be careful not to label our kids.
 For example, “Hitting is not acceptable” (behavior) versus “You were bad for hitting.”
-It’s just a small tweak but a significant one.
+It’s just a small tweak, but a significant one.

 1. Say What You Did Wrong

 An apology that includes a “but” is an excuse.
 “I’m sorry I broke your cup, but it shouldn’t have been on the floor” isn’t a genuine apology.
 It’s reframing the blame and not truly accepting their part.
-If it was an accident, you could still encourage your child to share that, but they still need to take responsibility for the outcome.
+If it were an accident, you could still encourage your child to share that, but they still need to take responsibility for the outcome.

 A more genuine apology attempt might include, “It was an accident, and I didn’t mean to.
 I’m sorry I broke your cup.
 I know it is your favorite.”
 Imagine that you were on the receiving end of both apologies.
 Which one do you think helps repair or maintain a strong relationship/bond?
 The second one, right?
 A genuine apology helps reduce conflict and demonstrates empathy because the person giving the apology truly understands the impact of their behavior (even if it was an accident).